 For many students, breaking a uke’s balance from a shoulder grab to sufficiently facilitate the creation of a technique can at times be quite challenging.
 This is particularly so where the nage wishes to apply a technique relying on an ikkyo (first teaching) intent.

-In the below video, Ian Grant and Jeremy Gehrke Sensei demonstrate an alternate option to that typically used to break a uke’s balance for katadori ikkyo from a static attack position.
-The application involves using kokyu principles to enhance the traditional balance breaking approach that is ordinarily is used for static katadori applications of this kind.
+In the below video, Ian Grant and Jeremy Gehrke Sensei demonstrate an Aiki option that may be used to break a uke’s balance from a static attack position.
+The application involves using kokyu principles to enhance the traditional balance breaking approach that is ordinarily is used for static katadori applications where there is an ikkyo intent.

 Also included in the video is a demonstration of how we typically break the balance of the uke using kokyu principles where the shoulder grab attack is more dynamic and under motion.
 The principles underpinning this method are discussed further in the “Additional Notes”.